 - Training.
 To minimize hazards, lone workers need the proper knowledge, skills and equipment, beginning with training in safe work practices, communication and emergency procedures.
 Depending on the risks, training might also focus on violence and harassment, defensive driving and vehicle inspection, and managing risks.
 If the hazard assessment calls for personal protective equipment, provide it, along with training in its proper use, fit and care.

 - Emergencies.
 Equip lone workers with emergency contact numbers and locations, as well as first aid kits.
-Include a paper copy of the numbers in case cell phone service is interrupted and the worker needs to use a landline or even a pay phone, as Shannan once had to in Northern Ontario.
+Include a paper copy of the numbers in case cell phone service is interrupted and the worker needs to use a landline or even a pay phone.

 Use automatic warning devices to alert you if the worker is in trouble or unconscious.
 If the risk of violence is present, provide a code word the lone worker can use to let you know.
 For remote workers, check weather reports in advance to gauge driving conditions and to ensure the worker takes clothing that has the proper degree of insulation for the temperature.
 A location tracker can guide you to a remote worker who is missing, lost or stranded.

 Our consultants can help you carry out a working alone hazard assessment, develop policies and procedures, and recommend control measures.

 - WSPS offers a wide-range of in-person, virtual and eCourse training for hazard awareness, identification, assessment and control.